amandaguglieri/hackinglife/docs/vim.md

 ### Browsing the file in CURSOR mode

++ 2:  Go to line 2 of the file.
-+ g : Go to line 1 of the file.
++ gg: Go to line 1 of the file.
 + G : Go to last line.
 + <n>G : Go to line n.
 + 0 : Go to the beginning of line.